encode/django-rest-framework/docs/api-guide/viewsets.md

         def destroy(self, request, pk=None):
             pass

+## Introspecting ViewSet actions

+During dispatch, the following attributes are available on the `ViewSet`.

+* `basename` - the base to use for the URL names that are created.
-During dispatch the name of the current action is available via the `.action` attribute.
+* `action` - the name of the current action (e.g., `list`, `create`).
+* `detail` - boolean indicating if the current action is configured for a list or detail view.
+* `suffix` - the display suffix for the viewset type - mirrors the `detail` attribute.

-You may inspect `.action` to adjust behaviour based on the current action.
+You may inspect these attributes to adjust behaviour based on the current action.
 For example, you could restrict permissions to everything except the `list` action similar to this:

     def get_permissions(self):
         """